shenghh2015/md_ppo/README.md

-# Distributed PPO training Deepspeed-Megatron framework #
+# A distributed training system based on Megatron-Deepspeed#